 Prior to departure it is essential that you contact a specialist travel medical clinic.
-Clinics in the UK such as one of Nomad's Clinics will provide you with the latest recommendations for travel in Africa.
+Clinics such as Nomad Travel Stores and Medical Centre in the UK will provide you with the latest recommendations for travel in Africa.

 You will need to have the required immunisations and start a course of anti-malarials prior to departure for this trip.
 Traveling to Africa will expose you to diseases and health hazards that you may not have come across before, such as malaria and waterborne parasites including bilharzia.
 You must consult a medical professional who specialises in travel medicine before you depart to discuss where you will be traveling in regard to the above, your immunisation schedule and any other requirements.
 Remember to start your vaccination program in good time, so that it is completed before you go.
 About six weeks is usually adequate, depending on how up to date you currently are.